toristvan/markdown-cv/index.md

 __Physical game of pong__ [Github repository](https://github.com/akselsd/Byggern2019)
 Assembling of hardware components (microcontrollers, sensors, actuators), wiring breadboard and developing software for microcontrollers to make a fully functional embedded computer system enabling us to play a game of pong.
-Github reposi- tory.

 __Nonlinear MPC of a kite for wind energy utilization__ [Github repository](https://github.com/toristvan/MPC_kite/tree/master)
 Using three discretization schemes: Implicit Euler, Single Shooting, and Orthogonal Collocation for designing and simulation an MPC for maximizing the thrust gained from a kite (use case: twoing a boat to reduce fuel consumption) while yielding to stability and state constraints.